-- The metadata size for standard instances is 30 MB to 50 MB.
+- The metadata size of standard instances is 30 MB to 50 MB.

 - The metadata size on each shard of cluster instances is 30 MB to 50 MB.
-The total size of metadata for a cluster equals the sum size of metadata on each shard of the cluster.
+The total size of metadata of a cluster instance equals the sum of metadata on each shard of the cluster instance.

 Set Password The password that is used to connect to the instance.

 - Now: In the Password field, enter a password.

 - Later: Set the password after the instance is created.
 For more information, see Change or reset the password.

 Instance Name The name of the new instance.
 Duration Select a subscription duration for the instance.
 You can select one to nine months for a monthly subscription or select one to three years for an annual subscription.

 - Read and accept the agreement of service.